 To tackle data limitation and imbalance jointly, we propose an AAMS based on our DEMS.
 The DEMS features an encoder-decoder architecture and incorporates the OAA and RRE blocks.
 The OAA augments the input with various image transformations to diversify the dataset for generalization ability.
 The RRE elevates feature diversity and introduces perturbations to create different inputs for varying decoders for enhanced variability.
 Moreover, DEMS incorporates a novel sensitivity loss $L_{s}$ to enhance decoder consistency and stabilize training.
 The formulation of the sensitivity loss is based on an intuitive concept in binary segmentation where a mismatch in predictions across two decoders suggests an error in one.

-We advance the DEMS to the multi-category segmentation context using parallel binary segmentation and propose an ADW approach and an MAA block.
+We advance the DEMS to the multi-category segmentation context using parallel binary segmentation and propose an ADW scheme and an MAA block.
 We present the detailed architecture of the proposed AAMS in \cref{fig2}.
 It comprises an ADW scheme, an MAA block, the OAA, and the RRE blocks.
-The ADW algorithm tackles class imbalance by adaptively regulating the loss contributions across various categories during training.
-The MAA block enhances feature representation by integrating local and global contextual representations.
-The loss function of AAMS comprises fusion loss $L_{f}$, sensitivity loss $L_{s}$, and unsupervised loss $L_{u}$.
+The loss function of AAMS comprises fusion loss $L_{f}$, $L_{s}$, and unsupervised loss $L_{u}$.